-The accounting practices prescribed or permitted by NJHMFA for the depreciation of property and equipment differ from accounting principles generally accepted in the United States of America.
+The accounting practices prescribed or permitted by NJHMFA for the depreciation of property and equipment differ from accounting principles generally accepted in the United States of America (GAAP).
 The estimated useful lives are the same as the lives used for tax purposes.
 In addition, depreciation is to be shown in an amount equal to the principal amount of the mortgage payment made in the period.
 The excess of total depreciation over the amount of the principal payments is presented below the net income line for financial statement purposes.

-The accounting practices prescribed or permitted by NJHMFA for transactions in the reserve for repairs and replacements differ from accounting principles generally accepted in the United States of America as follows:
+The accounting practices prescribed or permitted by NJHMFA for transactions in the reserve for repairs and replacements differ from GAAP as follows: